 I love her choice of white frames with white matting to further draw your eye from the television.
 So freakin’ smart!
 The before and after of her old TV gallery and this one is dramatic, so don’t miss it!

-Brave a Combo
+Try a Combo

 If you’re like me and gravitate toward total order and linear arrangements, Rachel from This is Our Bliss can help us baby step toward the gorgeous things that can happen when you mix things up.

 This one is another step bolder, but Angela from Blue i Style provides an entire tutorial for creating a non-uniform gallery wall, even when you have Type A linear personality.

-Bold & Beautiful
+Bold & Beautiful Mix

 As with people, gallery walls can be gorgeous with a combination of colors, shapes, and sizes.
-I feel like the key to this one was centering the large photo over the TV and working out from there.
+I feel like the key to this one was centering the large photo over the TV as a focal point and working out from there.

 I don’t have a picture of my last idea, but I think it would be awesome to do a wall of vintage oil paintings in big frames around the TV.
-A bit of old with new is always a good idea in my book!

 Okay, are you feeling inspired to decorate around your TV or did you already have your own perfect solution implemented?